ssjshields/zs-modding/README.md

 **2.** Right click the highlighted difference and copy the code into the desired file

-> Repeat this process for each desired difference, merging all desired changes into one file as the game can only load a single `.json` at a time.
+> Repeat this process for each desired difference, merging all desired changes into a single file

+> Due to current limitations, ZERO Siervert can only load one of each `.json` at a time

 ![image](https://github.com/ssjshields/zs-modding/assets/88489119/dec67afc-b4cd-4b01-b624-8ed98610b8f2)